ul-fmf/mathematics-in-ljubljana/program.md

 Our summer school is a five-day program (Monday to Friday, Sunday and Saturday are arrival and departure days) packed with stimulating mathematical content and enriching cultural experiences.
 Participants are advised to arrive to Ljubljana on Sunday, June 28th, and depart on Saturday, July 4th.

 <span class="minicourse">
-Our mornings will be dedicated to three minicourses.
-The topics will be announced soon.
+Our mornings will be dedicated to three minicourses:

+- Machine learning for theorem proving in Lean (David E. Narváez, Ljupčo Todorovski)
+- Some aspects of  L^p theory for second-order elliptic operators (Oliver Dragičević)
+- Applications of generating function in probability (Mihael Perman)

 </span>